 Thus, for us it was a great way to start our experience at the ISG Airport Lounge.
 And, it was surprising that it was pleasant… and there was enough food to support our needs.

 Yet, we didn’t want to eat too much… because we were saving space for our Qatar Airways Business Class flight from Istanbul to Doha.

 Then, when it hit around 12:00pm, we noticed that the food had changed over to a lunch time spread.

 And, the differences in food included… a hot food warmer with meat, dessert type bite sized treats, a cous cous dish, and a couple of different bean dishes.

 So, by this stage we didn’t want to have any more food so we could save space for Qatar Airways.
 Thus, unfortunately we can’t comment on the lunch time food spread.
 Yet, it did look appetizing.

-So, while Max and I have experienced many airport lounges in our time… In the end, the ISG Lounge was surprisingly fine.
+So, while Paul and I have experienced many airport lounges in our time… In the end, the ISG Lounge was surprisingly fine.